-Adding an antique floor mirror to your home decor brings a touch of yesteryear that is both beautiful and functional.
+Adding an antique floor mirror to your home decor brings a touch of yesteryear to your interior that's both beautiful and functional.
+Upgrade your aesthetic with an ornately historic item that'll be perfect for group photos and daily 'fit checks.

-Through the millenniums mirrors evolved from highly polished pieces of metal and images reflected in pools of water to the modern technological methods of making the mirrors of today.
+Through the millennia, mirrors have evolved from highly polished pieces of metal and images reflected in pools of water to the modern technological methods of making reflective glassware.
 One of the biggest advances in mirror making occurred in 1835 when a German chemist, Justus von Liebig, invented the chemical process of using metallic silver to coat a glass surface to make it reflective.
-His process quickly replaced the use of backing glass with a thin metal sheet of amalgam and tin introduced in Venice in the sixteenth century and was the forerunner of today's modern mirror making techniques.
+His process quickly replaced the common practice of backing glass with a thin metal sheet of amalgam and tin, which was introduced in Venice in the 16th century.

-As the mirror making skills of the 16th century Venetian craftsmen spread, mirror production increased in Paris and London.
-By the late 17th century mirrors became a form of household decoration.
+As mirror making skills of 16th century Venetian craftsmen spread, mirror production increased in Paris and London.
+By the late 17th century, mirrors became a form of household decoration, and commonplace by the 19th.
+In fact, the Venetian forerunner to today's modern mirror making techniques is particularly well-known for the way it degrades over time, leaving the iconic fuzzy dark-silver patches on the mirrors of old.

 Standing Floor Mirrors

-Mirrors of the 17th and 18th centuries ranged from small decorative handheld mirrors and wall mirrors to large over the mantel mirrors and magnificent floor mirrors, sometimes called standing mirrors.
-These mirrors were displayed by leaning them on the wall.
-Frames of the times were generally exquisite, made from:
+Mirrors of the 17th and 18th centuries ranged from small decorative handheld mirrors and wall mirrors to large mirrors that rested on the mantel as well as magnificently decorated floor mirrors ( which were sometimes called standing mirrors).
+Typically, these mirrors encased in elaborate frames were displayed by leaning them against a wall.
+These frames were generally exquisite, made from:

 - Painted wood frames with highly detailed classical ornamentation or floral designs